MOKA108/ML-Project-Cybersecurity/README.md

 # DSTI Python Machine Learning Project

 ## Overview
 This project is done in the scope of the DSTI Python ML course.
+The goal is to returns the prediction for the type of cyber-attack.
 You can find the main project in the folder "MLproject".
 You can find the app files in the folder "WebApp".